Guides/Counting Absence Days

 10 Jan1 dayPresence (return)

-Result: 21 absence days (10 January minus 20 December = 21 days).
-The month boundary makes no difference — you simply count every calendar day from departure up to (but not including) return.
+Result: 20 absence days (10 January minus 20 December minus 1 = 20 days).
+The month boundary makes no difference - you simply count the full days between departure and return, excluding both travel days.

 Example 4: A long summer trip